 Building Champions of Today and Tomorrow

-Our mission is to prepare our students to flourish in an ever changing global society by grounding them in our traditions while integrating technology into learning experiences that promote readiness for college, careers, and a successful life.
+Our mission is to prepare our students for the future, to flourish in our ever-changing global society by grounding them in our traditions while integrating technology into learning experiences that promote readiness for college, careers, and a successful life.

 FHS will honor the traditions of the past, build a strong community, integrate technology, and foster independence to solve challenges as they arise.
 A professional and highly motivated staff, in partnership with parents and families, will encourage each child to achieve his or her full potential in preparation for career and college readiness.